JSnetSystems/JSnetSystems.github.io/content/posts/chtag_post.md

 #
 #

-I recently installed IBM Z Open Automation Utilities and Python on z/OS and learned a new command I havent or needed to use before.
+I recently installed IBM Z Open Automation Utilities and Python on z/OS and learned a new command I haven't or needed to use before.

 The [chtag command](https://www.ibm.com/docs/en/zos/2.5.0?topic=descriptions-chtag-change-file-tag-information) for character encoding for EBCDIC.